 As we responded to questions from friends, family and readers about how traveled during the pandemic, it occurred to us that it might be useful to turn our travel planning and on-the-road process during COVID-19 inside-out here.

 - We understand Italy does not reflect travel realities across the rest of the world.
-Each destination is different based on their vaccination rate, Covid-19 case load, season, restrictions and many other things.
+Each destination is different based on their vaccination rate, Covid-19 case load, hospitalization rates, season, restrictions and many other things.
 However, we believe many of the travel planning, safety tips and recommendations that follow will resonate and apply on some level no matter where you live and where you wish to travel.

 Mindful Traveler Oath Basics